Dstruktion/InvertedPendulum/README.md

-If you're dubious about the code in the .dll, it's included in "source.c"/"Header.h" Place "mproto.m", "MatlabAsyncKeys.dll", and "MatlabAsyncKeys_thunk_pcwin64.dll" in the same directory as your matlab code Before you run "source.m" in matlab, load the library via: loadlibrary('MatlabAsyncKeys', @mproto) it shouldn't return anything and it be check if it was properly loaded via: libisloaded('MatlabAsyncKeys') and it should return 1
+If you're dubious about the code in the .dll, it's included in "source.c"/"Header.h" Place "mproto.m", "MatlabAsyncKeys.dll", and "MatlabAsyncKeys_thunk_pcwin64.dll" in the same directory as your matlab code Before you run THE "source.m" LOCATED INSIDE THIS GITHUB in matlab, load the library via: loadlibrary('MatlabAsyncKeys', @mproto) it shouldn't return anything and you can check if it was properly loaded via: libisloaded('MatlabAsyncKeys') and it should return 1